rabbibotton/clog/LEARN.md

 COMMON-LISP "The Tutorial" Series (Google Doc Links)

+The tutorial's goal is to get you writing real Lisp programs, quickly (like in a day not weeks or years) and to give you the all important high level summary of the entire language that will let you fill in the many blanks and shortcuts with the solid books available, but already being productive means having a bang up time doin' it all.

 -  [01 - The Journey                      ](https://docs.google.com/document/d/1Mdp8IY7KzNxcThe9iZHXbyILKSYDWaNJX6k68aYpVR4)
 -  [02 - Not in Kansas Anymore - Symbols  ](https://docs.google.com/document/d/1eiaFmKfTTUxjhphgcOM9-5eioenaFR91rw4ME9jCL30)
 -  [03 - Evolution             - Packages ](https://docs.google.com/document/d/1Yv8PtBJDwg4fqZtIYNmYDw_8N3KwlCzcO_urI9-NwIk)